Stork-Oracle/stork-external/contracts/cosmwasm/README.md

 ### Development

 ensure you have the correct target installed for the chain you are developing on.
-This is typycially `wasm32-unknown-unknown`.
+This is typically `wasm32-unknown-unknown`.

 ```bash
 rustup target add wasm32-unknown-unknown